bsmg/beat-saber-community-wiki/modding/example-mod.md

 In both cases, we will be the `Awake()` function built-in to Unity components which will start a function utilizing an infinite `while(true)` loop that will attempt to get the first `ScoreController`.
 If we find it, the loop will break and continue execution into an `Init()` function.
 If we don't, we'll wait for a bit before trying again.

+When doing this while handling Unity objects, it is best to use IEnumerators.
+If you are not handling with any Unity objects, you can choose to do either or.

 ### Coroutines and IEnumerators
 > If you receive an error relating to `IEnumator`, add `using System.Collections;` to the top of your file.
 {.is-danger}